dglaeser/gridformat/README.md

 ## Installation

+The recommended way of using `GridFormat` is to include it via cmake's `FetchContent` module (see quickstart).
-To install `GridFormat` into a custom location, clone the repository, enter the folder and type
+However, if you want to install `GridFormat` locally into a custom location, clone the repository, enter the folder and type

 ```bash
 cmake -DCMAKE_INSTALL_PREFIX=$(pwd)/install \